 Then under Bibdesk

 Preferences/Citation Behavior, set the “Format when holding Option key” to "Template" and select your new template file from the dropdown menu.

 A great way to sync files to and from multiple computers, iPhones, and iPads.
-I pay for the 100 GB per year plan and keep all my files and data exclusively in the cloud.
-When I get home, all files that I worked on during the day are synced to my home computer.
+I pay for the 2 TB per year plan and keep all my files and data exclusively in the Dropbox cloud.
+When I get home, all files that I worked on during the day are synced to my laptop, iPhone, and iPad.
 If I'm away from home or work, I can access every file on my iPad (and iPhone), which is great for accessing or emailing a file to someone (or opening it within one of the apps listed below).
 If you work on a Mac, check out how to use symlinks or here.

 I have a premium account with Evernote and sync many, many things with Evernote, both on my desktop and iPad.
 I use the "Add to Evernote" plugin for Firefox to keep track of webpages.
-I use the ability to email to your private Evernote email address to send notes directly from Notetaker HD to make them searchable (Evernote servers scan handwritten text), and I use the in app syncability from Penultimate to sync notes from that app.
-I also have all my lab students keep the lab notebooks digitally via their own free Evernote account (Notebooks can be shared), the print option allows them to print their notebook out to take with them at the end of their time in the lab (thanks to Joe Burdo for this idea).
+I use the ability to email to your private Evernote email address to send notes directly from other apps to make them searchable (Evernote servers scan handwritten text), and I use the in app syncability from Penultimate to sync notes from that Evernote owned app.
+I also have all my lab students keep their lab notebooks digitally using their own free Evernote account via sharing a Notebook with them.
+Also, the print option allows them to print their notebook out to take with them at the end of their time in the lab (thanks to Joe Burdo for this idea).

 Hands down the best PDF reader and editor out there.
 It syncs with Dropbox, WebDav, and many other cloud and server storage options.
 It also has a great engine for marking-up PDFs with handwriting.
 If you own an iPad you should have this app.

 [backing up in Goodreader can be done via Dropbox, or wirelessly via a built-in wifi function]